superflows-dev/superflows-docs/docs/navigation.md

 # Navigation

-**SfNav** is the navigation web component provided by Superflows.
+**SfNav** is the navigation supermod provided by Superflows.
 It renders both the header and the footer.
-This component allows implementation of the single page application architecture (SPA) using pure HTML, CSS and Javascript.
+This supermod allows implementation of the single page application architecture (SPA) using pure HTML, CSS and Javascript.

 ## Features

-- **Accessibility** - This web component is designed considering the W3C accessibility recommendations
+- **Accessibility** - This supermod is designed considering the W3C accessibility recommendations
 - **Interoperability** - This is a web component, hence natively supported by the browsers.
 It can be used across any frontend framework such as React, Angular, Vue or with no framework at all

 ## Functionality

-- **Header & Footer** - SfNav component generates both the header and footer view
+- **Header & Footer** - SfNav generates both the header and footer view
-- **Routing** - Routing is built inside this component, no external routing library required
+- **Routing** - Routing is built inside this supermod, no external routing library required
 - **Brand Info** - Brand name and logo are customizable
 - **Main Menu** - Menu is fully customizable and is accepted as an un-ordered list
 - **Search Input** - SfNav ships with a search input field